 Only people who are travelling can enter the airport, unless you have a disability and need assistance to travel.

-You’ll pass through a fever detection scanner that looks similar to the metal detectors at airport security.
+You’ll pass through a thermal scanner that looks similar to the metal detectors at airport security.
 Then we’ll give you a complimentary travel hygiene kit containing gloves, a face mask, antibacterial wipes and a hand sanitiser.

 Our check-in desks have been fitted with protective antimicrobial screens.
 And we’ve added spacing stickers on the floor to help everyone maintain a safe distance in the queue.

-From 1 July, we’ll reopen our Business Class Lounge on Concourse B at Dubai International airport for First Class, Business Class and eligible Emirates Skywards customers.
+Our Business Class Lounge on Concourse B at Dubai International airport is now open for First Class, Business Class and eligible Emirates Skywards customers.
 Our other lounges in Dubai and around the world remain closed for the time being.

 Our lounge team will be wearing PPE and you will need to keep your mask on except when eating or drinking.